New Class for March 2019:

 Intro to “10 Plant Herbalism”

-Start practicing with “herbs for wellness” in a welcoming and friendly class, with an intimate number of plants.
+Start practicing with “herbs for wellness” in a welcoming and friendly class, with an intimate number of plant medicines.
 Refocus your botanical practice, learning how to choose plants that support your particular ethics and specialties.

 Write a journal, to discover allies you may already have, and bring in samples of your plant interests for sharing.
 There will be some outdoor and indoor time.
 Gather information, including field, text and experiential components.
 Participate in heart-work, openness is helpful.